earlynovels/end-dataset/README.md

 ****

 ## END Custom MARC Schema
-#### 000 Fields - Bibliographic Data (Derived from base catalog records, mostly from Penn Libraries OPAC.
-Not all END records are built on top of base records, however, so in some END records only the 001 field is present).
+#### 000 Fields - Bibliographic Data
+Derived from base catalog records, mostly from Penn Libraries OPAC.
+Not all END records are built on top of base records, however, so in some END records only the 001 field is present. <br>

 - 001: END Control Number: Control numbers in the 001 field follow different systems depending on the year in which the work was cataloged, but all are unique.
 Each record in the dataset has a unique identifier.
   - All records cataloged to 2013 have randomly-generated sequential ID numbers in the 001 field.
 Most from Penn include Franklin BibIDs are included in the 035 field, but many do not include OCLC numbers.
 These were cataloged from several different institutions: Penn RBML (now Kislak), Swarthmore College, Bryn Mawr, Library Company, etc.